-We rate the long-term bank deposits and long-term senior unsecured debt of Bank of Ireland (BOI) A2 and A3, respectively.
-The ratings are driven by (1) the bank's Baseline Credit Assessment (BCA) of baa3; (2) the results of our Advanced Loss Given Failure (LGF) analysis, leading to an uplift of three notches for deposits and two notches for senior unsecured debt; and (3) our expectation of a moderate level of government support, which translates into one notch of further uplift for both the deposit and senior unsecured ratings.
+We rate the long-term bank deposits and long-term senior unsecured debt of Bank of Ireland (BOI) at A2.
+The ratings are driven by (1) the bank's Baseline Credit Assessment (BCA) of baa3; (2) the results of our Advanced Loss Given Failure (LGF) analysis, leading to an uplift of three notches; and (3) our expectation of a moderate level of government support, which translates into one notch of further uplift for both the deposit and senior unsecured ratings.
 BOI's Counterparty Risk (CR) Assessments are A2(cr)/Prime-1(cr).
 The bank's short-term deposit and debt ratings are Prime-1.
-We rate Bank of Ireland Group plc's (the holding company of BOI) long-term senior unsecured debt Baa3 with positive outlook.
+We rate Bank of Ireland Group plc's (BOIG) (the holding company of BOI) long-term senior unsecured debt Baa3 with a positive outlook.